 Until the advent of SIPP, the major source of data on income and program participation was the Current Population Survey’s (CPS) March Income Supplement.
 The CPS continues to be the source of all official income and poverty statistics published by the Census Bureau.
-The CPS, however, is designed primarily to obtain information on employment.
+However, the CPS is designed primarily to obtain information on employment.
 Because income measurement was never the primary purpose of the CPS, it has certain gaps in that area.
 The CPS does not capture the impact of changes in household composition during the year, nor does the survey explicitly measure periods of program participation.
-Additionally, the CPS does not collect data on assets and liabilities, which are needed to measure more completely a household’s economic status and eligibility for program benefits.
-To add those items to the CPS questionnaire would dilute the main purpose of that survey and unduly increase respondent burden.
+Additionally, the CPS does not collect data on assets and liabilities, which are needed to more completely measure a household’s economic status and eligibility for program benefits.
+To add those items to the CPS questionnaire would dilute the main purpose of that survey and unduly increase Survey Participant burden.
 Finally, the CPS is designed to be a cross-sectional survey.
 During the 1970s, the increasing size of government programs and their interactions with the labor market led to a need for longitudinal data.

 To address those data issues, the Department of Health, Education, and Welfare (HEW) initiated the Income Survey Development Program (ISDP) in the late 1970s.
 In developing ISDP content and procedures, HEW focused on questionnaire length, length of reference period, and linkage of survey data to program records.
-The 1979 ISDP Panel was a longitudinal survey in which respondents were asked about their income, labor force participation, and other characteristics.
-Respondents were then re-contacted every 3 months to supply information on themselves and others with whom they resided; consequently, the 3-month span was the reference period for the interview.
+The 1979 ISDP Panel was a longitudinal survey in which Survey Participants were asked about their income, labor force participation, and other characteristics.
+Survey Participants were then re-contacted every 3 months to supply information on themselves and others with whom they resided; consequently, the 3-month span was the reference period for the interview.

-The 2014 SIPP Panel begins in February 2014 and consists of approximately 52,000 households based on the 2010 decennial.
-Each household will be interviewed four times.
-Households will be interviewed once a year with the new SIPP Event History Calendar (EHC), as compared to the previous three times a year in previous SIPP panels.
-The SIPP interviews will continue to be conducted using a computer-assisted interview on a laptop computer.
+The 2014 SIPP Panel began in February 2014 with a sample of approximately 53,000 households based on the 2010 decennial census.
+Each household was interviewed four times.
+Households were interviewed once a year with the new SIPP Event History Calendar (EHC), as compared to three times a year in previous SIPP panels.

-The SIPP had previously been molded around a central "core" of labor force and income questions supplemented with questions designed to address specific needs in complementary subject areas.
-The 2014 SIPP Panel design does not contain freestanding topical modules; however, a portion of traditional SIPP topical module content is integrated into the main body of the SIPP interview.
-Examples of SIPP content include questions on medical expenses, child care, retirement and pension plan coverage, marital history, adult and child well-being, and others.
-The 2014 SIPP Panel uses an EHC that assists the respondent’s ability to recall events accurately over the longer reference period and provide increased data quality and inter-topic consistency for dates reported by respondents.
+Previously, SIPP was molded around a central "core" of labor force and income questions supplemented with questions designed to address specific needs in complementary subject areas.
+The 2014 SIPP Panel design did not contain freestanding topical modules; however, a portion of traditional SIPP topical module content was integrated into the main body of the SIPP interview.
+Examples of 2014 SIPP content includes questions on medical expenses, child care, retirement and pension plan coverage, marital history, adult and child well-being, and others.
+The 2014 SIPP Panel used an EHC to assist the Survey Participant’s ability to recall events accurately over the longer reference period, and provide increased data quality and inter-topic consistency for dates reported by Survey Participants.